 There are no prerequisites for any course.
-The maximum number of students in any course will not exceed 32.
+The maximum number of students for any course is 32.

 Alternative Dispute Resolution